shaovoon/forloopbenchmark/README.md

 ## Cygwin g++ 5.4 result

 g++ also generate the similar code for all 4 code but it did not vectorize the loops.
+To compile the code with g++, use the command below.

 ```
 # g++ ForLoopBenchmark.cpp -O2 -std=c++14